 Ian McEwan (b.
 1948)

-A selective list of literary criticism for British novelist Ian McEwan, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+A selective list of literary criticism for British novelist Ian McEwan, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 Childs, Peter.
 "Ian McEwan."
 A substantial introduction to Ian McEwan.
 On The Cement Garden (1978); The Comfort of Strangers (1981); The Child in Time (1987); The Innocent (1990); Black Dogs (1992); Enduring Love (1997); Amsterdam (1998); Atonement (2001); Saturday (2005).
 From the Literary Encyclopedia, 08 January 2001 [subscription service].